Show by Label

 Testing it without a NEO

-While I was waiting for an additional GPS antenna, I wanted to test it out without a NEO first.
+While I was waiting for an additional GPS antenna, I wanted to test the circuit out without a NEO.
 I used my frequency generator that is fed by my GPSDO, and I have set it to a 1, 10 or 100KHz output.

 I tried both the 1KHz and the 100KHz option and settled on the 100KHz because I did not see a lot of change.
-Using 100KHz saves one 390 counter.
+Using 100KHz saves one 390 decade counter chip.

-This is the resulting phase drift of my GPSDO 10MHz and the Isotech OCXO in the above circuit setting over about an hour:
+Below is the resulting phase drift of my GPSDO 10MHz and the Isotech OCXO in the above circuit settling over about an hour:

-If you look up a bit in the blog, you see that the "real" GPSDO has about 20ns drift, this one about 30ns.
+If you look up a bit in the blog, you see that the "real" GPSDO has about 20ns drift, this one about 30-35ns.
 Still very respectable.

 NOTE

-BTW, the designers used the 7046 or the 9046 variants because they use the "lock" pin this variants have.
-This is not a very good indicator for a lock, so they use software to make it a more reliable indicator.
+BTW, the designers used the 7046 or the 9046 variants because they use the "lock" pin these variants have.
+However, this is not a very good indicator for a lock, so they use software to make it a more reliable indicator.
 They also use the Arduino Nano to setup the NEO, and read the NMEA messages.

 I also experimented with using the PC2 output of the 4046, but the system kept hunting and did not settle soon enough.
 The PC1 output settles much faster.